Tuesday, September 2, 2014

 Never war again

-Walking downtown to the Museumsgesellschaft, I noticed a protest march turning from a side street into Kaiser-Joseph-Straße.
+While walking downtown to the Museumsgesellschaft, I noticed a protest march turning onto Kaiser-Joseph-Straße from a side street.
 The people carried banners and black crosses with names for regions presently devastated by war: Afghanistan, Iraq, Israel, Libya, Nigeria, Palestine, Somalia, Sudan, Syria, Ukraine, and Yemen.

 It was a march commemorating the International Day of Peace that in Germany is traditionally held on September 1, the day when the Third Reich started the Second World War 75 years ago by invading Poland.